Army of Two: The Devil's Cartel: Reception

-Dan Whitehead of Eurogamer.net scored the game with a 5 out of 10.
-Whitehead said at the end of his review of the game: "The Devil's Cartel is functional and fuss-free, a game that delivers the expected genre tropes with as little imagination and as much bluster as possible.
+Dan Whitehead of Eurogamer said at the end of his review of the Xbox 360 version: "The Devil's Cartel is functional and fuss-free, a game that delivers the expected genre tropes with as little imagination and as much bluster as possible.
 It's not a bad game, but nor does it have anything beyond basic mechanical competence to mark it out as "good" – and even that competence wobbles more than it should.
-In a few years' time, I'll probably look back over my Xbox Live profile and be surprised to see that not only did they make a third Army of Two game, but that I apparently played and completed it".
+In a few years' time, I'll probably look back over my Xbox Live profile and be surprised to see that not only did they make a third Army of Two game, but that I apparently played and completed it."

+Joshua Vanderwall of The Escapist gave the Xbox 360 version a score of three-and-a-half stars out of five, saying, "Ultimately, Army of Two: The Devil's Cartel is easy to pick up and fun to play, but generally lacks in distinction.
+The co-op centered gameplay is a neat trick, but it doesn't do enough with the co-op mechanics to really set itself apart."
+However, Rob Kershaw of The Digital Fix gave the same console version five out of ten, saying, "The biggest criticism of Army of Two: The Devil's Cartel comes down to how utterly tedious and derivative it is."
+David Jenkins of Metro also gave it five out of ten, calling it "A masterpiece of mediocrity and a crowning achievement in unambitiousness."
+Steve Tilley and Daniel Barron of Toronto Sun gave the same console version two-and-a-half stars out of five, with the former reviewer saying, "The Army of Two games have always been overshadowed by Call of Duty and Gears of War and the other shooter juggernauts, but they had unique co-op gameplay elements and a goofy charm that set them apart.
+Both of these things are mostly missing in The Devil's Cartel, and that's a damn shame."
+Chad Sapieha of National Post gave the PlayStation 3 version 4.5 out of 10, saying, "The very definition of a mindless shooter, EA Montreal's latest — the third in the middling Army of Two series — is a stripped down, by-the-book, bereft-of-imagination bang-bang that left me less satisfied than a parched man served a salt lick and an empty glass."

-Responding to the negative response, Visceral Games executive producer Julian Beak said that "The Devil's Cartel suffered "low morale".
+Responding to the negative response, Visceral Games executive producer Julian Beak said that the game suffered "low morale".

 Sales

-Army of Two: The Devil's Cartel was released on PlayStation 3 and Xbox 360 in North America on March 26, 2013.
-The game later launched in Japan and Europe on March 28 and 29, respectively.
-The Devil's Cartel was not successful as EA's previous month releases, due to the game being released the same month as Tomb Raider and BioShock Infinite.
-The game sold over 260,000 copies worldwide.
+The game was not successful as EA's previous month releases, due to the game being released the same month as Tomb Raider and BioShock Infinite.
+The game sold over 260,000 units worldwide.